 What made Caliber 9F so notable at the time was the unconventional thinking that inspired it.
 Rather than focus on adding additional functions (calendars, chronographs, alarms, etc.) to existing quartz watch movements, as so many brands were doing back in the late ’80s and early ’90s, the Grand Seiko team decided to double down on the timekeeping essentials, making a quartz movement that was more precise, more robust, and more suitable to the Grand Seiko’s elegantly simple aesthetic.
 The result (in the 1993 watch pictured above) was a movement with the same long, broad hour and minute hands that could be driven without putting undue stress on the battery; a calendar change for the day-date display that was instantaneous; a “backlash” auto-adjust mechanism that prevented shuddering of the seconds hand; a twin-pulse control system for increased torque; and a special shield that protected the gear train and motor from dust.
 Most importantly — and the reason Caliber 9F has become regarded as one of the finest, best-performing quartz movements in the world — it maintained a precision of just +5 to -5 seconds per year.

-The first of the two homage pieces launching this year, the 25th anniversary of the movement’s debut, is a fairly faithful re-creation of the original 1993 reference, with the same curves and contours to the case and bracelet.
+The first of the two homage pieces, launched during the 25th anniversary year of the movement’s debut, is a fairly faithful re-creation of the original 1993 reference, with the same curves and contours to the case and bracelet.
 The case is larger, however, at a more 21st-century-contemporary 39.1 mm in diameter.
 The Grand Seiko logo replaces the Seiko logo at the 12 o’clock position, as it now does on all new Grand Seiko models as of 2017.
 A five-pointed star — symbolizing, the brand says, the +5 to -5 seconds-per-year precision — appears subtly above the 6 o’clock position.
 The most noticeable area in which the new Caliber 9F watch — Ref.
 SBGT241, limited to 1,500 pieces — differs from its historical inspiration is the dial, which features a relief pattern based on the traditional symbol for quartz (Seiko, of course, being the watch brand that pioneered the use of quartz oscillators in watch movements).
 Otherwise, the dial’s sword hands, applied indices, and day-date window at 3 o’clock are very similar to the original’s.
 The solid, screwed caseback is graced with Grand Seiko’s now-familiar lion emblem in yellow gold.
 The movement is Caliber 9F83, a modern descendant of the first Caliber 9F, which has since expanded to become a family.
 The watch will retail for $3,400 and will be available in April 2018.